Universal Credit was rolled-out in Bulwell, Nottingham Central and Nottingham Loxley House job centres on the 17th October 2018.

 Help to Claim service

-As part of the national Help to Claim service, Citizens Advice Nottingham & District’s Help to Claim team will be helping people complete their initial claim to Universal Credit and support them until the first payment.
-Help is available through a freephone telephone line which will be open Monday to Friday 08:00 to 18:00 on 0800 144 8 444.
+As part of the national Help to Claim service, Citizens Advice Nottingham & District’s Help to Claim team help people complete their initial claim to Universal Credit and support them until the first payment.
+Help is available through a freephone telephone line which is open Monday to Friday 08:00 to 18:00 on 0800 144 8 444.

 Already in receipt of Universal Credit?